microsoft/WhatTheHack/021-IdentityForApps/README.md

 ## Learning Objectives

-In this hack, we'll enable identity solutions for several applications, demonstrating how to
+In this hack, we'll enable identity solutions using Azure Active Direcotry B2C, demonstrating how to:

-1. Provision several types of Managed Identities
-2. Set up an Azure Active Directory and enable External Identities
-3. Set up an Azure Active Directory B2C directory for customer-facing applications, utilizing:

-   a.
-Out of the box user flows
+  1. Create and integrate out of the box user flows

-   b.
-Customized policies
+  2. Create and integrate customized policies

-   c.
-REST APIs for token enrichment and custom approval workflows
+  3. Call REST APIs for token enrichment and claims validation

+  4. Monitor and report on your B2C tenant

 ## Challenges